richelbilderbeek/paper_k3_ratings/docs/paper.md

 matter at all?
 Or, in other words, are all members exchangable with equally qualified artists?

+There exist bands that have driven replacabability of its members to an extreme, such as
+AKB48 and Morning Musume, which have a rotational schedule.
+However, imagine a steady formation of singers that lasts several albums.
+Would these singers have an imfluence?

 The ideal dataset would be a band that is highly commercial, has had produced many songs, has had multiple artist formations, while having